Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch01.md

 - 2 and "foo" are rvalues because they are literals.
 - Intuitively, x+y is an rvalue because its value is temporary; it is certainly not x or y, but it is stored somewhere prior to being assigned to z.

+In C++11, an **lvalue reference** is declared by placing an `&` after some type.
+An lvalue reference then becomes a synonym (i.e., another name) for the object it references.

+In C++11, An **rvalue reference** is declared by placing an `&&` after some type.
-An *rvalue reference* has the same characteristics as an lvalue reference except that, unlike an lvaluereference, an rvalue reference can also reference an rvalue (i.e., a temporary).
+An rvalue reference has the same characteristics as an lvalue reference except that, unlike an lvaluereference, an rvalue reference can also reference an rvalue (i.e., a temporary).

 ##### lvalue references use #1: aliasing complicated names